529 savings plan

 • A lifetime maximum withdrawal of $10,000 to pay down student loan debt

-Generally, we recommend using the 529 to cover higher education expenses.
-The longer the funds remain invested in the account, the more the beneficiary will benefit from compounding years of tax-deferred growth.
-If the 529 plan account balance exceeds the estimated amount of college expenses or if those costs will be covered by another means, then we may recommend using the plan to cover K-12 tuition.
+Generally, we recommend using 529s to cover higher education expenses.
+The beneficiary will benefit from compounding years of tax-deferred growth the longer the funds remain invested in the account.
+If the 529 plan account balance exceeds the estimated amount of college expenses or if costs will be covered by another means, then we may recommend using the plan to cover K-12 tuition.

-Follow this link for a complete list of 529-eligible universities in the U.S. and abroad.
+For a complete list of 529-eligible universities in the U.S. and abroad, visit http://www.savingforcollege.com/eligible_institutions/

 3. Which 529 Plan should I use, and is there a benefit to using my state’s plan?

-Each state has its own 529 Plan, so the answer varies depending on where you live and the quality of the plan.
-There are over 30 states, including Oregon, that currently offer a state income tax credit or deduction for 529 Plan contributions.
-To see a summary of the different state tax benefits, click here.
+Each state has its own 529 plan, so the answer varies depending on where you live and the quality of the plan.
+Over 30 states, including Oregon, offer a state income tax credit or deduction for 529 plan contributions.
+To see a summary of the different state tax benefits, visit https://finaid.org/savings/state529deductions/

-While most states require using their own plan to receive the tax benefit, there are currently seven states, including Arizona, that provide residents with tax benefits for contributions to any state plan.
-In most of these states, anyone who contributes to a 529 Plan is eligible for the tax benefit.
+While most states require their own plan to be used to receive the tax benefit, there are currently seven states, including Arizona, that provide residents with tax benefits for contributions to any state plan.
+In most of these states, anyone who contributes to a 529 plan is eligible for the tax benefit.
 However, there are six states that limit the tax benefit only to account owners and their spouses.

-Some states, such as Washington and California, do not offer residents state tax incentives for 529 contributions, so residents are free to use any state plan of their choosing.
+Washington and California offer residents no state tax incentives for 529 contributions, so residents are free to use any state plan of their choosing.

-4. What happens if I withdraw funds to pay for non-qualified expenses?
+4. What happens if funds are withdrawn for non-qualified expenses?

-Typically, you would pay income tax and a 10% federal tax penalty on plan earnings.
+Typically, there would be an income tax and 10% federal tax penalty on plan earnings.

 529s may be used to pay expenses not covered by the scholarship, such as books and supplies.
-The plans can also be used for post-graduate education or be transferred to a relative of the beneficiary for higher-education expenses.
+Plan assets can also be used for post-graduate education, or they can be transferred to a relative of the beneficiary to pay for their higher education expenses.

-If you have leftover funds, you can withdraw up to the amount of the scholarship without penalties, but you will have to pay income on tax the earnings.
-However, you will not have to pay the additional 10% penalty that’s imposed on a nonqualified withdrawal.
-Although still subject to income taxes, one strategy is to have the 529 distributions paid to and reported by the student, as they may be in a lower tax bracket.
-However, this requires changing the ownership of the 529 account, which may have additional tax implications.
+If you have leftover funds, you can withdraw up to the amount of the scholarship without penalty, but you will have to pay income tax on any investment gain.
+In this case, you might consider having the 529 distributions paid to and reported by the student, as they are potentially in a lower tax bracket.
+However, this strategy requires changing the ownership of the 529 account, which may have tax implications.

 6. Do I need to keep records of the 529 withdrawals for my taxes?